rackerlabs/technical-blog/_posts/2013-10-15-my-head-in-the-clouds-with-gophercloud-and-cloud-files.markdown

 ---
 layout: post
-title: My Head In the Clouds with Gophercloud and Cloud Files
+title: My head in the clouds with Gophercloud and Cloud Files
 date: '2013-10-15 12:00'
 comments: true
 author: Samuel A. Falvo II